 First, you'll add demographic data that shows the social vulnerability of areas around Berkeley.
 You'll add this data from ArcGIS Living Atlas of the World, Esri's collection of authoritative data.

-- Open your Berkeley Fountains web map.
+- If you closed your Berkeley Fountains web map in the previous module, open it in Map Viewer Classic.
 If your map is still open from the previous lesson, navigate back to Berkeley, California.

 - On the ribbon, click Add and choose Browse Living Atlas Layers.